top of page

 Your inspector should be trained and qualified to recognize discrepancies between the home's construction and the current building code. manufacture specifications, and current workmanship and industry standards.

-I have a background in residential construction.
 I am certified by the International Code Council in the following categories.

 ICC logo